microsoft/CameraTraps/megadetector.md

 ### Benchmark timings

 We haven't done a lot of measurement on how long MegaDetector takes to run on "typical" GPUs, because we always use the same GPUs (we typically use 16 NVIDIA V100 GPUs to run large image batches in the cloud).
-But we would like to start tracking this to help users make decisions about buying GPUs, so if you are using MegaDetector and have a GPU you're willing to benchmark on, <a href="mailto:cameratraps@microsoft.com">email us</a>!
+But we would like to start tracking this to help users make decisions about buying GPUs, so if you are using MegaDetector and have a GPU you're willing to benchmark on, <a href="mailto:cameratraps@lila.science">email us</a>!

 But with a test batch of around 13,000 images from the public <a href="https://lila.science/datasets/snapshot-karoo">Snapshot Karoo</a> and <a href="http://lila.science/datasets/idaho-camera-traps/">Idaho Camera Traps</a> datasets: